je2dz/VB-Active-Directory/README.md

-# Integrated Active Directory Environment in VirtualBox
+# Integrated Active Directory Environment in VMware

 ## Introduction

-For this project, Oracle VirtualBox was utilized to create an integrated environment that consisted of a Windows Server 2019 Virtual Machine (VM) serving as the Domain Controller (DC) with Active Directory (AD) service.
+For this project, VMware was utilized to create an integrated environment that consisted of a Windows Server 2019 Virtual Machine (VM) serving as the Domain Controller (DC) with Active Directory (AD) service.
 A custom PowerShell script was then executed to populate AD with approximately 1000 fictional users.
-I then created a Windows 10 Pro VM and an Ubuntu 22.04.1 VM and integrated them into AD to create a centralized management system for user accounts, computers, and other network resources.
+I then created the following VMs:  Windows 10 Pro, Ubuntu 22.04.4, and Ubuntu 23.10.1.
+The VMs were then integrated into the AD domain to create a centralized management system for user accounts, computers, and other network resources.

 <br />